wsqxqq/simple-password-generator/README.md

 ## How to use

-Run the program and it will print a password in the terminal.
+Run the program, choose the length and it will print a password in the terminal.